 - Esk Market in Invermay

 There are many activities to do in Launceston and its surrounds.
-We recommend planning a trip up one side of the Tamar River, crossing over the Batman Bridge and then explore the other side.
+We recommend planning a trip up one side of the Tamar River, crossing over the Batman Bridge and then exploring the other side.

 West Tamar Highlights: